 The best way to use protein for weight loss, is to use them as meal replacements.
 Start the day with a morning smoothie for breakfast after your workout.

 2. Sports performance

 The best time to consume protein is immediately after exercise.
 This is when blood flow to the exercised muscles is high and the muscle is especially receptive to nutrients.
 Before exercising, protein shakes can curb appetite and keep blood sugars stable to get you through your workout.
 It’s important that your protein is high in BCAA’s (branched chain amino acids).
 Studies show that BCAA’s can reduce fatigue, improve exercise performance, reduce muscle breakdown, and facilitate healing.

 Protein has a stabilising effect on blood sugar.
 High stress levels can lead to hypoglycaemia or other blood sugar imbalances.
 Increasing protein intake can boost energy levels, reduce jitteriness, agitation and mood swings, improve sleep, and sharpen brain function.
-Stress can also cause play havoc with your digestion, causing all sorts of issues to malabsorption, constipation, IBS etc. Our range is specifically designed to help support perfect digestive health.
+Stress can also cause play havoc with your digestion, causing all sorts of issues to malabsorption, constipation, IBS etc. The Healthy Chef range of protein is specifically designed to help support perfect digestive health.
 They are also low in fermentable carbohydrates (FODMAPS) and can be enjoyed by everyone including those with gastrointestinal issues and lactose intolerance.

 SHOULD PROTEIN BE MIXED INTO A SMOOTHIE WITH FRUIT?
 OR ARE THEY BEST TAKEN WITH WATER?